plumcoding/react-events/README.md

 # @plumcode/react-events
-Lightweight event processor for React
+Lightweight & fast event processor for React

 **Note, this is beta package.
 Currently, only functional components are supported.**